ChrisWhealy/Cordova-Create/README.md

       ]
     }

-Other than the list of plugins, all values in the local configuration file will override the corresponding values in the global configuration file as follows (the order in which these properties are specified is not important):
+Other than the list of plug-ins, all values in the local configuration file will override the corresponding values in the global configuration file as follows (the order in which these properties are specified is not important):

 1. `"cordovaDebug": true`